tanjilahamed99/donation-campion/README.md

 - Dynamically show all home card from api
 - if you touch any card then you go the details page
 - you search anything in input filed
-- there was a react pichart who defined the donathion parsentance
+- there was a react pi chart who defined the donation percentage